PowerCyberTraining/powercybertraining.github.io/pct/modules/01/pkgman.md

-# Software and Package Management
+# Package Management

 ## Python environment

-Python is a popular programming language widely used for scientific computing.
-It is known for its simplicity and readability.
-Python has a rich ecosystem of libraries and tools that make it a powerful language for data analysis, machine learning, and web development.

-An important aspects of software development is the management of dependencies.
-There is always such need because one of your projects can depend on a specific version of a package.
-You will create multiple so-called "environments", such that a specific version of packages is installed in a specific environment.
+Python has become a standard tool in power systems engineering, offering extensive capabilities for system analysis, optimization, and data processing.
+Its widespread adoption in the field stems from both its accessibility and its rich ecosystem of specialized libraries that can be combined to solve complex problems.

+When developing power system applications, you will typically work with multiple specialized packages; some for numerical computations, others for power system modeling, and perhaps others for visualization or data analysis.
+These packages often have specific version requirements, especially when dealing with industry-standard tools or research implementations.

+This is where Python environments become essential.
+An environment is an isolated workspace that allows you to maintain different configurations of packages for different projects.
+For instance, you might have one environment configured for power system stability analysis with an older version of numerical solvers, and another set up for machine learning applications in load forecasting that needs a newer version of the same solver.
+The solver is called a "dependency" of the project.

 Python provides a package manager called `pip` that makes it easy to install and manage dependencies. `pip` works well for small projects but sees